We all need to be reminded about what is possible! My story is a pretty good reminder!

 I chose my second career in the computer world as a programmer… and went back to college for a two year course, feeling very old amongst a class of 18 year olds.
 My attitude to learning was however now very different… I worked hard, finished top of the class and didn’t look back.

 After two years as a programmer working for Barclay’s Bank my experience won me a job in Canada.

-Here I progressed through various roles, moved into sales, then management and eventually had the opportunity to own my own company.
-So came my third (sales) and fourth (entrepreneur) career perhaps?
+Here I progressed through various roles, moved into sales, then management and eventually had the opportunity to own my own company, at 41 years of age.
+So came my third (sales), fourth (management) and fifth (entrepreneur) career perhaps?

 Business ownership has been challenging and rewarding … and like anything worth having, it has taken hard work and commitment.
 I wouldn’t have it any other way, but that doesn’t mean it is right for everyone.

 “The only person you are destined to become is the person you decide to be.”
 Ralph Waldo Emerson